Eating and drinking well (nutrition)

 - cover most of your skin when you go outside

-- spend little time outside during the summer (for example, if you are housebound or a shop, office or night shift worker)
+- spend little time outside during the summer – for example, if you are housebound or if you work in a shop or office, or if you work night shifts

 If you have a higher chance of not getting enough vitamin D, you need to take a supplement every day throughout the year.